Global Infrastructure Finance

 We highlight the following factors arising out of the regulatory framework applying to the UK water sector:

-The privately owned water utilities operate like a monopoly in their service area and function under a regulatory regime governed by Ofwat.
+The privately owned water utilities operate like a monopoly in their service area and function under a regulatory regime currently governed by Ofwat.
+The UK government is considering replacing Ofwat with a new regulator.

-The regulatory framework determines tariffs every 5 years (current cycle started in 2025), following a process of intensive reviews of each company’s operating budgets and CapEx plans.
-The tariff determination is based on revenue requirements composed of operating expenses, economic depreciation (maintenance CapEx), tax and return on capital (i.e. regulation provides for equity to earn a return on their investment).
+The regulatory framework determines tariffs every 5 years (current cycle started in 2025), following a process of intensive reviews of each company’s operating budgets and capital expenditure plans.
+The tariff determination is based on revenue requirements composed of operating expenses, economic depreciation (maintenance capital expenditure), enhancement expenditure, tax and return on capital (i.e., regulation provides for equity to earn a return on its investment and allowance for debt costs).

 All the utilities have provisions in their regulatory licenses which include (i) the legal separation of the regulated entity from any unregulated businesses, (ii) limitations on business activities, and (iii) provisions to maintain an investment grade rating.